Comedy hip-hop: 1990s

-"Weird Al" Yankovic has made parody tracks of popular hip hop songs since the 1990s including "Amish Paradise" and "White and Nerdy".
+"Weird Al" Yankovic has made parody tracks of popular hip-hop songs since the 1990s including "Amish Paradise" and "White and Nerdy".
 Another early example is with Southern California-based rapper Afroman, with his two well-known tracks "Crazy Rap" and "Because I Got High," both released in 2001, which featured comedic lyrics.

-Throughout the late 1990s and 2000s, rappers including Eminem, Ludacris and Afroman gained popularity, as did rappers such as Hopsin.
+Throughout the late 1990s and 2000s, rappers that used comedy in their lyrics, including Insane Clown Posse, Eminem, Ludacris and Afroman gained popularity.
+In Sweden, Swedish-Finnish comedy rapper Markoolio became a platinum seller between 1998 and 2007.